baj31415/baj31415.github.io/_pages/about.md

 Previously, I was as a founding employee and assistant manager of the robotics focused VC and startup accelerator [IHFC](https://www.ihfc.co.in/) following internships at IIT Delhi  on model predictive control with [S.K.
 Saha](https://scholar.google.co.in/citations?hl=en&user=9Td4hFMAAAAJ&view_op=list_works&sortby=pubdate), and earlier work developing delivery drones with [SRMUAV](https://www.youtube.com/@srmuav3921).

-I am interested in robust and interpretable task planning and decision making for robots.
+I am interested in robot learning in the context of decision making.
 Currently, I work on vision-language models, uncertainty quantification, generative models for planning and reinforcement learning.

 # News